-An Occlusal guard from a dentist in Richmond, VA protects your teeth from grinding
+An Occlusal guard from a dentist in Glen Allen, VA protects your teeth from grinding

 If you regularly wake up with a sore jaw or headache or have noticed that some of your teeth look flatter or sharper than the others, you may suffer from a condition called “bruxism.”
 Simply put, you may be clenching and grinding your teeth at night.
 Because this happens while you sleep, you don’t have any control over the condition, and it can seem impossible to treat.
 Fortunately, with an occlusal guard, you can protect your teeth and find relief from your symptoms.
 At Richmond Family Dentistry, Dr. Olivia Hart is highly skilled at recognizing the signs of bruxism and working with patients to treat the condition.